MOST BEAUTIFUL PLACES IN GREECE

-The neighborhood made me feel like I was on another planet, but I loved it and chatted with locals when I could and took a few photos here and there.
-The city of Athens is like an onion; every neighborhood and block is a layer and once you peel it back, you are exposed to a new side of the capital and it fuels your curiosity of the complexity of the place.
+The neighborhood makes you feel like you were was on another planet.
+The city of Athens is like an onion; every neighborhood and block is a layer, and once you peel it back, you are exposed to a new side of the capital, and it fuels your curiosity about the complexity of the place.

-The quaint island of Hydra is renowned for its unique architectural charm, dynamic lifestyle, historical importance and for its no cars policy.
-Just a short two-hour ferry ride from Greece’s capital — Athens, Hydra is a great destination to visit at all times of year.
+The quaint island of Hydra is renowned for its unique architectural charm, dynamic lifestyle, historical importance, and its no cars policy.
+Just a short two-hour ferry ride from Greece’s capital — Athens, Hydra is a great destination to visit at all times of the year.

-Here, the cars are replaced with donkeys who will greet you upon your arrival at the port.
-Since the 1960s the island became Hollywood’s favourite hotspot, where refined vacationers fled in search of warm sunny weather, laid-back Greek hospitality and vibrant nightlife.
-After the filming of the Boy on a Dolphin movie starring the glamorous Sophia Loren in 1956 — Greece became a popular tourism destination.
+Since the 1960s, the island became Hollywood’s favorite hotspot, where refined vacationers fled in search of warm sunny weather, laid-back Greek hospitality, and vibrant nightlife.
+After the filming of the Boy on a Dolphin movie starring the glamorous Sophia Loren in 1956 — Greece became a popular tourist destination.

-Explore the island’s numerous museums some of which are housed in traditional mansions that once belonged to the shipowners.
-Go on a guided horse trekking tour and explore Hydra’s breathtaking scenery, monasteries and beaches.
-For those who wish to discover beyond Hydra’s harbor should take the route from Hydra town to Kamini which passes through a picturesque traditional fishing village with mesmerising Aegean Sea views.
-Stop here for a delicious lunch in one of the two famous local tavernas — Kodylenias or Christina, both serve exceptional Greek dishes and fresh seafood.
+Explore the island’s numerous museums, some of which are housed in traditional mansions that once belonged to the shipowners.
+Go on a guided horse trekking tour and explore Hydra’s breathtaking scenery, monasteries, and beaches.

 Hydra is a magical island where you will make friends not only with the locals but with the numerous cats that practically rule the island.